-- 1 Open the Ethernet > Mod Config > Ether Options menu. - 2 Using the Filter parameter, specify a data filter. - When you set Filter to 0 (zero), the MAX forwards all data packets. - The MAX applies a call filter after applying a data filter; only those packets that the data filter forwards can reach the call filter.
-If IPX client bridging is in use (Handle IPX=Client), set the Filter parameter to 0 (zero). - 3 Save your changes.
+- 1 Open the Ethernet > Mod Config > Ether Options menu. - 2 Using the Filter parameter, specify a data filter.

+When you set Filter to 0 (zero), the MAX forwards all data packets.

+The MAX applies a call filter after applying a data filter; only those packets that the data filter forwards can reach the call filter.
+If IPX client bridging is in use (Handle IPX=Client), set the Filter parameter to 0 (zero).